-- Pathogens associated with antimicrobial resistance - Carbapenem Resistant Enterobacteriaceae (CRE), Enterococci / VRE, E. coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, S. aureus/MRSA, S. pneumoniae
+- Pathogens associated with antimicrobial resistance - Carbapenemase Producing Enterobacteriaceae (CPE), Enterococci / VRE, E. coli, Klebsiella pneumoniae, Neisseria gonorrhoeae, Pseudomonas aeruginosa, S. aureus/MRSA, S. pneumoniae

-- Education and Campaigns - 2013 RCSI/HPSC Foundation course on Infection Prevention & Control, European Antibiotic Awareness Day (EAAD), Hand Hygiene, Infection Control & Healthcare Associated Infection
+- Education and Campaigns - European Antibiotic Awareness Day (EAAD), Hand Hygiene, Infection Control & Healthcare Associated Infection